-- A vacuum extractor uses a small, soft cup that is applied to the top and back of the baby’s head.
+A vacuum extractor uses a small, soft cup that is applied to the top and back of the baby’s head.
 A tube runs from the cup to a vacuum pump that provides suction.
 During a contraction, the physician pulls or applies gentle traction to the baby’s head while suction from the vacuum assists in pulling the baby’s head out of the birth canal.
 The suction cup must be placed in a specific location on the baby’s head to reduce the risk of brain bleeds and trauma.
 Also, excessive suction must not be used when the vacuum is placed on the baby’s head.

+>

-When either forceps or a vacuum extractor is used properly, the infant can be delivered relatively quickly and should not sustain any major harm.
+> When either forceps or a vacuum extractor is used properly, the infant can be delivered relatively quickly and should not sustain any major harm.
 If used improperly, however, the brain injury can be extensive and permanent.
-Vacuum extractor injuries can cause a baby to have intracranial hemorrhages (brain bleeds), strokes, seizures, cerebral palsy and other birth injuries.
+Vacuum extractor injuries can cause a baby to have intracranial hemorrhages (brain bleeds), strokes, ischemia, seizures, cerebral palsy and other birth injuries.